yonasuriv/Portfolio/README.md

 - You can use the help of third-party applications, such as extensions for your browser or code editor.

 Check out other projects to see people solving the same problem. <br>
-Getting inspiration from their ideas (please don't blindly copy code without understanding its meaning) is not cheating, you can learn a lot by doing it.<br>
+Getting inspiration from their ideas is not cheating, you can learn a lot by doing it.<br>
+**Please don't blindly copy code without understanding the code**<br>
 Continuously improve and refine your projects.
-Put yourself in the shoes of the person who is hiring and pay attention to the details that make the difference (this is how you show the 3 things above)
+Put yourself in the shoes of the person who is hiring and pay attention to the details that make the difference <br>
+**That's how you show the 3 things above**

 *I'll be adding some so you can take a look, meanwhile feel free to search for them on your favorite search engine.*